AdobeDocs/experience-manager-cloud-service.en/help/assets/user-types-privileges.md

 * **Power users**: As a Power user, you can:

-   * Access all AEM Assets capabilities including managing assets, permissions, metadata and the overall governance and automation around digital assets.
+   * Access all AEM Assets capabilities including managing assets, metadata and the overall governance and automation around digital assets.

    * Work with assets from Experience manager via integrations of Assets available to your organization in other Adobe and non-Adobe applications.